seerdata/resqfile/README.md

 #### Default Use

-To run the rule simulator with no options simply run this command
+To run the resqfile simulator with no options simply run this command

 ```
 ruby sim.rb